jessepav/lacygoill-wiki-backup/st.md

 ### ?

 Explain how to create a patch.
-I.e. create a temporarily branch, commit, edit files, and run `$ git diff`.
+I.e. create a temporary branch, commit, edit files, and run `$ git diff`.

 ###
 ## patches to avoid